-11. Where the engagement is subject to local laws or regulations or the provisions of an emissions trading scheme, this HKSAE does not override those laws, regulations or provisions.
+- applies HKSQC 1, or other professional requirements, or requirements in law or regulation, that are at least as demanding as HKSQC 1.
+(Ref: Para.
+A5-A6) - 11.
+Where the engagement is subject to local laws or regulations or the provisions of an emissions trading scheme, this HKSAE does not override that law, regulation or provision.
 In the event that local laws or regulations or the provisions of an emissions trading scheme differ from this HKSAE, an engagement conducted in accordance with local laws or regulations or the provisions of a particular scheme will not automatically comply with this HKSAE.
 The practitioner is entitled to represent compliance with this HKSAE in addition to compliance with local laws or regulations or the provisions of the emissions trading scheme only when all applicable requirements of this HKSAE have been met.
 (Ref: Para.
 A7)